ravenholmn/Fail-Forward/README.md

 ## Controls:
 - Use Arrow keys to walk, C to jump and X to dash.
 - You can walljump and wallslide.
 Press C to jump while sliding on a wall.
 - You can stand on top of your ghost.
-Your ghost copies your previous movement and stays where you died.
+Your ghost copies your previous movement until the point where you die and stays there.
 This enables you to fail strategically to help your future self.
 - Coins regen your dash ability.

 ## Assets used: